Technical Failure vs Absolute Failure

 I’ve only been able to find three papers that looked at this question specifically.

 Why did I say it was complicated then?
-Across a variety of populations, doesn’t all that research suggest that training to momentary muscle failure doesn’t matter?
+Across a variety of populations, doesn’t all that research suggest that training for momentary muscle failure doesn’t matter?

 There is a Possible Caveat

-That caveat is that the first paper was at 85% of the trainees one repetition maximum or a weight they could lift about 5 times.
+That caveat is that the first paper was at 85% of the trainee's one repetition maximum or weight they could lift about 5 times.

 The second paper was with loads equal to about 80% 1RM or a weight they could lift about 7 times.